ap-csa-2024-2025/intro-assignment-Raymonldle/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is i have a cat but i have cat allergies
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: when did you get ur haircut?
-* List your sports and extracurriculars you participate in
+* I swim and compete in competitions